Thuli Madonsela: "State of Capture" report

+Other activities

+In 2018 Madonsela was awarded Germany's highest individual honour, the Order of Merit of the Federal Republic of Germany, by German president Frank-Walter Steinmeier during his state visit to South Africa.
+Steinmeier stated "Thuli Madonsela, you teach us how resilient a democracy actually is if we determinedly defend its principles.
+In this, you are an example to all us democrats."

+In 2023, Madonsela was appointed by United Nations Secretary General António Guterres to the United Nations' Scientific Advisory Board.

 Personal life

 Madonsela raised her two children, a boy Musawabantu Fidel and a girl, Wenzile Una as a single parent.
 Her husband died when the children were very young.
 In 1980, Madonsela began her career as an assistant teacher at her former school, Evelyn Baring High School, in Swaziland.
 In 1982 she became an assistant teacher at Naledi High School in Soweto, one of the schools at the center of the 1976 Soweto Uprising.
 In late July 2018, it was revealed that Madonsela was engaged to Dick Foxton, a public relations consultant.

-Awards
+Controversy

+In 2017 it was revealed that Foxton's consulting company, Foxton Communications, had previously been contracted by SABC CEO Hlaudi Motsoeneng "to be the spokesperson and publicist of the Group CEO despite the fact that the SABC had its own internal spokesperson.
+The company was paid a R350 000.00 per month retainer plus additional fees".
+Motsoeneng was identified in the State Capture Inquiry as one of the individuals improperly appointed by President Jacob Zuma as part of 'state capture'.
+In response to a parliamentary question in 2018, the Minister of Communications confirmed that the Special Investigating Unit had initiated court proceedings against a number of companies including Foxton Communications.